 In addition to these practices before, during and after a lockdown, work on building connections with your students.
 Create a classroom or school environment where children feel safe, loved and accepted.
 In this School Family environment, the practices described here make a far greater impact.
 We also get the opportunity to reach the most challenging children early in life.

 Today, lockdown drills are an unfortunate reality.
-Effectively navigating lockdowns means teaching procedures to children to keep them safe, but focusing on procedures alone is not enough.
+Effectively navigating lockdowns requires teaching procedures to children to keep them safe, but focusing on procedures alone is not enough.
+In fact, it may be harmful.
 Teach children self-regulation, help them feel safe and calm, and allow time to debrief and regain composure after these scary situations.